Hash-2003/hr-intelligence-platform/docs/development_roadmap.md

 ## Project Vision

-HR Intelligence Platform is an AI-powered backend platform for HR request intake, document-grounded reasoning, memory-aware agent orchestration, and auditable draft response generation.
+HR Intelligence Platform is an AI-powered backend platform for HR request intake, document-grounded reasoning, memory-aware agent orchestration, deterministic leave handling, risk-based Human-in-the-Loop review, mock RBAC-protected reviewer operations, privacy-aware LLM prompting, and auditable draft response generation.

 The system will evolve from a technical challenge MVP into a more complete AI engineering platform demonstrating: